Parish Share Explained

 Component 3

 IMD does not, however, fully take into account the rural deprivation and our Parish Share system therefore adds an additional weighting for small congregations in low population areas (defined as fewer than 50 attendees and a parish population of 1500 or fewer).
-If a parish meets these criteria and is below average on the deprivation scale, (is more wealthy), any additional cost will not be applied.
+If a parish meets these criteria and is below average on the deprivation scale, (is less deprived), any additional cost will not be applied.
 If on the other hand such a parish is above average on the deprivation scale it will continue to receive the reduction in cost as appropriate.

 Note: The IMD factor is applied to both main components of the Parish Share formula based on 67% on deployment costs and 33% on attendance.